Photography Tips for Beginners

 Camera shake is one of the main reasons photos aren’t pin-sharp or look soft, as is sometimes said.
 This means that just as the shutter is open and the light is streaming in, your camera moves, resulting in blurred details.

 So much shake can be eliminated by simply holding the camera correctly.
-This has to be learnt and practiced, so it becomes natural to you.
+This has to be learnt and practised, so it becomes natural to you.
 The key is your elbows.
 If they are spread outwards, you lose that core stability that you, as a human, use to stay upright.

 Rest the camera in the palm of your left hand with your thumb and forefinger cradling the lens.
 This is also how you can move the focus or zoom ring on the lens.
 Your left hand should never leave the base of the camera because that replicates a tripod head.
 Tuck our left elbow into your side, and you have a secure base plus a solid grip.
 This all leaves your right hand free to gently squeeze the shutter release button and dial in any settings on the top of the camera.